SFUMaps/SFUMaps/README.md

 # SFUMaps
-An interactive and live maps application for the SFU campuses.
+An interactive on the go map for SFU Campuses.
+Available for Android and iOS!